ManagementCore API

 Credentials

-A Credential is simply a credential issued by the Cluster to a certain User in the form of a JWT-like token to be used later for authentication.
-Credentials are typically, but not necessarily, created for WORKLOAD Users since HUMAN Users should almost always authenticate with an IdP IdentityProvider such as OpenID Connect or SAML 2.0 (read more here).
+A Credential is simply a credential issued by the Cluster to a certain User in the form of a confidential token to be used later for authentication.
+Credentials are typically, but not necessarily, created for WORKLOAD Users since HUMAN Users should almost always authenticate with an IdentityProvider such as OpenID Connect or SAML 2.0 (read more here).
 A Credential can be configured with an expiration date, and can also have a set of Policies and inline Policies attached to it that are automatically copied to the Sessions created by the Credential upon a successful authentication.

 Types